-Deliveries of the initial forms will start towards the end of August.
-The form will tell you what you need to do, if anything.
-Please follow the instructions on the form.
-No return envelopes will be provided at this stage (in accordance with government advice).
+Deliveries of the initial forms started towards the end of August.
+The form told you what they needed to do, if anything.

-Personal visits are made during October and November to properties where no reply has been received to the earlier forms.
+Personal visits were made during October and November to properties where no reply had been received to the earlier forms.

 The rest of the year (December to July)

 You can also register throughout the year as the electoral register is updated every month.

 If you don't have access to the internet or would rather fill in a paper form, please contact us with your name and address and we will send it to you.

 Check if your name is on the Electoral Register